-Related Work.
 There is a very substantial literature on voting manipulation and bribery; we point the readers to the excellent surveys of Conitzer and Walsh [2016] and Faliszewski and Rothe [2016].
 In much of this literature it is assumed that the malicious party can change some of the votes subject to various constraints, and the challenge is to determine whether the attacker's task is computationally feasible; there is no defender that can counteract the attacker's actions.
+Despite this crucial difference, there are several special cases of the problems we consider, especially for Plurality over Districts, that can be naturally phrased as bribery problems; indeed, our work offers new results on the complexity of several special cases of nonuniform bribery under the Plurality rule [Faliszewski, 2008], such as succinct bribery and weighted bribery (as presented in Lemma 5.9 and Theorem 6.8).
+We give a brief summary of these results in Section 2, after we present the formal definition of our model.

 While there is a number of papers that apply game-theoretic analysis to the problem of voting manipulation, they typically consider interactions between several manipulators, with possibly conflicting goals (e.g., see the recent book by Meir [2018]), rather than a manipulator and a socially-minded actor.
 An important exception, which is similar in spirit to our paper, is the recent work of Yin et al. [2018], who investigate a pre-emptive approach to protecting elections.
 In their model the defender allocates resources to guard some of the electoral districts, so that the votes there cannot be corrupted; notably, in this model the defender has to commit to its strategy first, and the attacker can observe the defender's actions before deciding on its response.
 The leader-follower (defender-attacker) structure of this model is in the spirit of a series of successful applications of Stackelberg games to security resource allocation problems [Tambe, 2011].
-Li et al. [2017] analyze a variant of the model of Yin et al. where the goal is to minimize resource consumption, and Chen et al. [2018] study a similar scenario, in which manipulation is achieved through bribing the voters.
+Li et al. [2017] analyze a variant of the model of Yin et al. where the goal is to minimize resource consumption, Chen et al. [2018] study a similar scenario, in which manipulation is achieved through bribing the voters, and Dey et al. [2019] consider this setting from the parameterized complexity perspective.
 The key difference between our work and the above papers is the action order of the players: in all prior work on election protection that we are aware of the defender makes the first move.